 Reason: The visitors noted that the programme documentation submitted by the education provider contained inaccuracies in relation to HCPC regulation.
-For example, at the top of the student consent form for students to participate as a service users in practical sessions, it is specified that this is an "HCPC requirement".
-However, the HCPC does not stipulate that a consent form specifically must be used to obtain a student's consent to act as a service user.
+For example, on page 36 of the programme specification there is the following statement: "In accordance with WFOT, COT and HCPC requirements the programme management of the Occupational Therapy programme will be by a registered occupational therapist with a minimum of six years post registered professional experience and three years in higher education."
+Furthermore, at the top of the student consent form for students to participate as service users in practical sessions, it is specified that this is an "HCPC requirement".
+However, the HCPC does not set a requirement for the level and type of experience that programme leaders must have and does not stipulate that a consent form specifically must be used to obtain a student's consent to act as a service user.
 Therefore, the visitors require the education provider to revisit the programme documentation to ensure that it is accurate and reflective of the current terminology used in relation to statutory regulation and the HCPC so that the resources to support student learning in all settings will be effectively used.